Wyo VB Lecture Notes

 whose Code Window you are typing in.
 In other words, Me is the splash form itself in this example.

-- To select which form is the initial startup form in a project, go to the menu command Project/My Project properties... and be sure to set the Startup form as the desired form.
+- While you can add as many forms to a VB project as you'd like, only one automatically loads and displays when the application is executed.
+To select which form is the initial startup form in a project, go to the menu command Project/My Project properties... and be sure to set the Startup form as the desired form.

-- To ensure that all forms including hidden ones will be closed when someone clicks the X in the upper-right corner of a form, add the method
+- To ensure that all forms including hidden ones will be closed when someone clicks the X in the upper-right corner of a form, place the Application.Exit() statement in a form's FormClosing method as in

 Application.Exit()